Crypto137/MHServerEmu/docs/GameData/Calligraphy.md

 struct PrototypeSimpleField
 {
     ulong FieldId;
-    ValueType Type;    // See Blueprint section above for more info object Value;
+    BaseType Type;    // See Blueprint section above for more info object Value;
 }
 ```